 Office of Research Services

 The Office of Research Services (ORS) is a part of the OVPR.
-ORS provides pre-award, contract negotiation and some award closeout services.
-Other closeout services, as outlined below, are provided by the Office of Sponsored Programs Accounting and Reporting (SPAR).
+ORS provides pre-award, contract negotiation and other award services.
 ORS responsibilities include:

 - Training faculty and staff to access and use local and agency-provided on-line program information